mb0/xelf-go/ast/README.md

 databases, and user assumptions.
 We already predefined JSON tokens:

  * null, true, false as symbols
- * char uses `""`
+ * str  uses `""`
- * idxr uses `[]`
+ * list uses `[]`
- * keyr uses `{}`
+ * dict uses `{}`
  * tags uses `:`

 Xelf literals use a superset of JSON with additional rules to make handwriting literals easier:
- * char can use single quotes.
-Single quotes char literals are the default xelf format, because xelf is often used inside strings in other languages
+ * str can use single quotes.
+Single quotes str literals are the default xelf format, because xelf is often used inside strings in other languages
  * char can use backtick quoted multiline string literals without escape sequence.
 This is helpful for templates and other preformatted multiline strings.
- * the comma seperator is optional, whitespaces work just as well and don't clutter the output
+ * the comma separator is optional, whitespaces work just as well and don't clutter the output
  * tag keys do not need to be quoted if they are simple names as defined by the cor package
  * short flag tags can omit the value `(eq (rec flag;) (rec flag:true))`

 We need to fit in types and expressions and only have parenthesis and angle brackets left:
- * exp uses `()` because it is familier to write, needs less escaping and looks like a lisp. exp borrows tag notation form keyer literals `(let a:1 b:2 (add a b))`
+ * exp uses `()` because it is familiar to write, needs less escaping and looks like a lisp. exp borrows tag notation form dict literals `(let a:1 b:2 (add a b))`
- * typ uses `<>` because we don't need it much and can mostly infered in problematic contexts `<list|rec id:int name:str score:real date:time>`
+ * typ uses `<>` because we don't need it much and can mostly inferred in problematic contexts `<list|rec id:int name:str score:real date:time>`

-Composite literals can only contain other literals, but no symbols or expressions.
+Composite literals can only contain other literals, but no symbols or calls.
 Forms can be used to construct literals from expressions, instead of reusing the literal syntax.
 This makes it visually more obvious whether something is a literal, type or expression.